-The first word you need to get familiar with is CODICE FISCALE.
+The first words you need to get familiar with are CODICE FISCALE.

-If you are thinking to purchase a property in Italy, in fact as well as to open an Italian bank account (or to buy a car) you will need a CODICE FISCALE.
+If you are thinking to purchase a property in Italy and also when you open an Italian bank account (or to buy a car) you will need a CODICE FISCALE.

 It is an identification code calculated on the basis of your surname, your names, the place of your birth and the date of your birth and which will be used any time you will need to deal with the Authorities.

-We will be happy to introduce you to a local bank with English speaking manager.
+We will be happy to introduce you to a local bank with an English speaking manager.